Ramesh Vinayakam: Playback singing

 Ramesh Vinayakam is a notable singer, too.
 While he has sung songs in all his Tamil films, he has also sung playback for other composers.
 Under Harris Jayaraj's direction, he had performed the song "Yaaridamum" from the film Thotti Jaya (2005).
 He has lent his voice for songs from the films Bhaiyaa, the dubbed Telugu version of the film Malaikottai, and the low budget flick Kadhal Valarthen, which had music by singer Srinivas.
 In 2010, he sang the number "Sada Siva" from the Telugu film Khaleja for composer Mani Sharma.
 Although the film did not fare well, the song became popular and Vinayakam along with N. C. Karunya, who co-sang the song, went on to win several accolades, including the Filmfare Award for Best Male Playback Singer – Telugu.
 In 2012, he sang the song "Stop The Pattu" from Moondru Per Moondru Kaadhal for composer Yuvan Shankar Raja.

-Other work
+Gamaka box

-Ramesh Vinayakam has been working for several years on a so-called "Gamaka box", a way to visually represent and notate the gamaka, which is a type of ornamentation in Indian classical music.
+Ramesh Vinayakam has been working for several years on a so-called "Gamaka box" or Gamaka Box Notation System (GBNS), a way to visually represent and notate the gamaka, which is a type of ornamentation in Indian classical music.
 Notation of gamakams is generally not found in the Indian music system and Vinayakam's attempt was seen as a possible breakthrough and revolution in carnatic music.
+He has obtained patent for the Gamaka box notation.

+New ragas

+Over the course of his career, he has composed ten distinct ragas, each with its unique melodic structure and emotional expression.
+Among these ragas are Prathidwani, Madya Mohanam, and Dwi Niroshtra.
+He is working on creating a raga incorporates microtonal swarasthana, named "Sruti Ranjani".
+He created a raaga named by him as Beethovanapriya.
+The raga is based on Für Elise by Beethoven.